Risk Awareness in HTN Planning: Sources and Effects of Uncertainty

 \subsection{Effects of Uncertainty on Action Costs}

-Performing actions changes the state of the environment and incurs costs in terms of money, time, fuel, or effort.
+Performing actions changes the state of the environment and can entail a cost.
+Costs are typically incurred in terms of money, time, fuel, or effort.
 In the world of certainty, these costs are deterministic.
-However, with the inclusion of uncertainty, actions have uncertain costs.
-In particular, the exact costs of performing actions are not necessarily known with certainty at the time of planning, because most often actions are not guaranteed to have the same execution cost every time they are executed.
+However, in the presence of uncertainty, actions have uncertain costs.
+In particular, the exact costs of performing actions are not necessarily known with certainty at the time of planning because, most often, actions are not guaranteed to have the same execution cost every time they are executed.
 In other words, actions have variable costs.
 To capture this fact, we call actions in uncertain domains \emph{cost-variable actions}.

-The effects of uncertainty, i.e., the variability of action costs, can be also categorised based on the sources of uncertainty as illustrated in Figure~\ref{fig:cost-variability}.
-When the uncertainty exists because of random sources, the variability of costs is unpredictable, which means it cannot be modelled in advance or dealt with during offline planning.
+The effects of uncertainty, i.e., the variability of action costs, can also be categorised based on the sources of uncertainty, as illustrated in Figure~\ref{fig:uncertainty-sources}.
+When uncertainty exists because of random sources, the variability of costs is unpredictable, which means it cannot be modelled in advance or dealt with during offline planning.
 This kind of cost variability corresponds to Level~5 of the uncertainty taxonomy shown in Figure~\ref{fig:uncertainty-taxonomy}.
 On the other hand, when uncertainty is caused by regular sources, the variability of costs can be further described by two categories.
 The first category corresponds to Level~2 and Level~3 of the uncertainty taxonomy, where the costs and their probability distribution are either known or can be statistically inferred.
 We call actions in this category \emph{risk-inducing actions}.
-We call the domains that contain this kind of actions \textit{risk-involving domains}.
-The second category corresponds to Level~4 of the uncertainty taxonomy and includes actions that have a probability distribution representing the decision maker's beliefs.
+We call the domains that contain this kind of action \textit{risk-involving domains}.
+The second category corresponds to Level~4 of the uncertainty taxonomy and includes actions that have a probability distribution representing the decision-maker's beliefs.
 We call actions from this category \emph{uncertainty-inducing actions}.
-Similarly, we call the domains that contain this kind of actions \textit{uncertainty-involving domains}.
+Similarly, we call the domains that contain this kind of action \textit{uncertainty-involving domains}.
 This categorisation of cost variability is applied to actions that have a single effect on the environment or multiple uncertain effects.
-In other words, an action can have either a deterministic effect that always changes the state in one way but with variable costs, or multiple uncertain effects with variable costs.
+In other words, an action can have either a deterministic effect that always changes the state in one way but with variable costs or multiple uncertain effects with variable costs.